 I followed the gentle curve of the short corridor, only to find my path obstructed by yet another door – with another digicode panel, very similar to the first.
 This one had a sign next to it, explaining that you had to PULL the door, AFTER calling on the intercom.
 However, as with the external panel, there was no screen, or any other means of choosing a name to call on the intercom for that matter – just the numbers (and two letters) again, and a blank circular button at the bottom.
 I tried the circular button and had a go at the door just in case – but of course, nothing happened.
 There wasn’t even a magic button-masquerading-as-a-screw this time.
 Shaking my head at the ridiculousness of being thwarted not once, but twice by locked doors on my quest to get to the damned doctor’s surgery, I pressed a few buttons and yanked the door several more times.
 Nothing.
 I even tried punching in the doctor’s phone number, which I had in my confirmation email (you have to love technology), though without optimism.
 Unsurprisingly, that didn’t work either.

 Stumped, I started back the way I’d come, returning to the entrance hall, and had another look at the door marked “Loge”, and then at the two mirrored ones.
 No, I was fairly sure it wasn’t any of those.
 Back down the stone corridor I marched.
 There was another set of double doors set into the corridor wall on one side – I’d ignored them before because they had no door handles, or anything else, actually, to indicate they could be opened from the side on which I stood.
 I could hear muffled voices speaking softly on the other side and briefly considered knocking, but quickly decided against it.
-Goodness knows who was on the other side, but my
+Goodness knows who the voices belonged to, but my

 Back to the locked door, then.
 Perplexed, I cast another look around the corridor – and noticed something scrawled in pencil on the wall next to the door, just above knee height.
+How mysterious.
 I bent down for a better look and almost shouted out in victory: a code!
 Five numbers and the letter B – just the right composition for a digicode.
 Triumphantly, I punched the combination into the code panel.
 And… nothing.
 I tried again, switching what I’d read as a 9 for a 4 (the handwriting wasn’t great).
 Still no luck.